 Jenova-DEATH was fire-aligned, and given that we hadn’t yet swapped out Cloud’s Fire Ring from ages ago, the whole fight was rather simple (plus, it meant that finally the game wasn’t able to kill the character with the Restore Materia!).
 After winning the battle, the party discovered the Black Materia on the ground, and Cloud seemed to have come to a revelation about what was going on, calling it “The Jenova Reunion.”
 But it was hard to tell what he was talking about, because Tifa responded to him as though he had said an entirely different set of lines.
 “Not Sephiroth?” she said!
 Um, Tifa, Cloud didn’t say anything about—”You mean all this time it wasn’t Sephiroth we’ve been after?”
 Tifa, seriously, some context is all I’m asking for!
 Cloud announced that “the real Sephiroth” was just ahead.
 I’ll talk about this in just a moment once we see what he’s talking about.

 At this point, Cloud collects the Black Materia, but Tifa insists he pass it off to someone who was out of the party, causing the whole party to appear for a conference.
-We gave the Black Materia to Red XIII.
+We choose to give the Black Materia to Red XIII.
 I was in control at the time and I’ll admit that I didn’t so much “think” about this decision very much.
 You see, Red was standing on a ledge, next to us but away from the rest of the party, and I figured that that meant I couldn’t interact with any of the party members positioned below it.
 I don’t know where my mind was on that, because it wasn’t true and you can talk to everyone in the party.
 That said, apparently only Red and Barret will accept the Materia, everyone else having their own excuses.
 Oo!
 Ooo!
 I’ve got an idea.
 Let’s give it to the traitor cat.